• Menu

 Cheese and dip mezze platter.

 Serve pumpkin hummus as a side to bbq meats with pita and salad.
-Marinated kebabs are perfect picnic bbq food for this.
+Marinated kebabs are the perfect picnic bbq food for this.

 BBQ lamb kebabs with roasted vine tomatoes and smoked pumpkin hummus.

 While it may sound strange to have double smoke, making a whole smoked chicken at the same time gives you loads of picnic menu options.
-Pair the smoky pumpkin hummus with cold smoked chicken pieces.
+Pair the smoky pumpkin hummus with cold-smoked chicken pieces.

 The sweetness of the pumpkin and subtle smokiness works wonderfully with the smoked chicken without being too much.
 Serve with fresh bread and a light yoghurt based coleslaw for an easy and healthy picnic lunch.